thel3l/hackathon-dpse/README.md

 # hackathon-dpse
-DPS East Hackathon Project for he rule booklet and guides.
+DPS East Hackathon Project for the rule booklet and guides.